globalbioticinteractions/globalbioticinteractions.github.io/parasitetracker.md

  integration method | Collection Manager enters records in excel, then uploads the records in batch into Specify.
 A manual export to https://scan-bugs.org is done periodically to provide updates to GBIF, iDigBio and GloBI.
 If updates are made to existing Specify records, a new batch export is needed to update https://scan-bugs.org .
   diagram | ![specify-integration.png](./assets/specify-integration.png)
 example collection |
   open questions | 1.
 Which darwin core archive field to use for assocations? associatedTaxa, associatedOccurrences, Resource Relationship extension.
-2. Can we automate the export of Specify records to SCAN?
+2. Can we automate the export of Specify records to SCAN? references | Linking Specify data to SCAN Collection Provided by Laura Prado, U. of Wisconsin (December 8, 2018) https://scan-all-bugs.org/?page_id=2084

 ## EMu
 ## TaxonWorks